deathworlders/online/content/books/deathworlders/chapter-71-sticks-and-stones.md

 “Yeah!
 Lots of Ag-*ress*-shun.
 Need to work good and hard and burn it out!
 Yan say, for good redcrest it never goes away.
 Gets *worse* every year.
 But the Giving we get…”

-Vemik *showed* what the rut was giving him.
-“Is annoying Taking, but *good* Giving in turn!”
+Vemik *showed* them both just what the rut was giving him. *Goddamn* “Is annoying Taking, but *good* Giving in turn!”

 Hoeff glanced him over.
 Couldn’t argue with the results, really.
 “Fair enough.
 Anyway, shall we go check in on Rees?
 I think today is firearms instruction.”